-I quickly became used to my new “normal”.
-I even enjoy it!
-I have my routines, a good work/life balance and most importantly, get to watch my children grow into independent young adults.
-I am doing great.
+But over time, I became used to my new “normal”, and even enjoy it!
+I have my routines, a good work/life balance and, most importantly, get to watch my children grow into independent young adults.
+I’m doing great.

 Now my two college-aged children, one a senior, the other a sophomore, are home for the remainder of the school year and probably the summer.
 Don’t get me wrong, I am so grateful for any time I get to spend with them.
 Their own independent lives are beginning soon (time really flies), and for my daughter, the senior, much sooner than she anticipated.